Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/60-GeneratingApplications.md

 * **Batch jobs:** you can create a `.bat` (Windows) or `.sh` file for generating 10 different applications in one step.
 * **Automated build jobs:** incorporate regenerating an application from it's model into your build process.

+Note the stand-alone generator is updated after **every build**.
+So it always uses the latest Git revision.